-Photography lighting, or rather lighting for photography is the most important aspect of image capturing.
-Don’t believe me?
+Photography lighting, or rather lighting for photography is the most important aspect of taking photos.
+Whether natural light or artificial, you will have to gain useful knowledge of its use for better images.

-The word photography comes from the Greek roots φωτός (phōtos or phōs), “light” and γραφή (graphé) “representation by means of lines” or “drawing”.
+The word photography comes from the Greek roots φωτός (phōtos or phōs) “light”.
+Mixed with γραφή (graphé) it adds “representation using lines” or “drawing”.

 Altogether, it means “drawing with light”.
 Photography without light is like trying to write without ink, paint without paint and using your iPhone without battery.